 Undergraduate Research Opportunities (on Campus)

 A variety of research experiences are available for undergraduates at the University of Maryland.
-Students with an interest in performing research, either independently or in conjunction with faculty and graduate students, should contact the person identified below or the Undergraduate Astronomy Advisor, Grace Deming.
-Other astronomy opportunities may be available through the Maryland Student Researchers program.
+Students with an interest in performing research, either independently or in conjunction with faculty and graduate students, should contact the person identified below or the Undergraduate Astronomy Advisor, Dr. Melissa Hayes-Gehrke.
+Other astronomy opportunities may be available through the Maryland Center for Undergraduate Research program.

 Center for Theory and Computation

 The Maryland Astronomy Center for Theory and Computation promotes excellence and innovation in theoretical astrophysics.
 Besides pursuing cutting-edge research in astrophysics, there is an emphasis on developing state-of-the-art computational tools.
-For more information contact Dr. Cole Miller.
+For more information contact Dr. Derek Richardson.

 Lab for Millimeter-Wave Astronomy

 The Laboratory for Millimeter-Wave Astronomy in the Astronomy Department studies the interstellar medium, star formation in our galaxies and other galaxies, and the formation and evolution of galaxies through the millimeter wavelength radio emission from molecular gas and dust.
-The Lab is the Maryland arm of our partnership in the Combined Array for Research in Millimeter-Wave Astronomy (CARMA).
-CARMA operates an array near Bishop, California, which is the largest array of its kind in the U.S. The lab is an active research environment involving professors, research scientists, graduate students and undergraduates.
-If you are interested in doing science and/or instrumentation work with us, look at our research page and the CARMA website.
+The Lab is an active research environment involving professors, research scientists, graduate students and undergraduates.
+If you are interested in doing science and/or instrumentation work with us, look at our research page.
 Please contact Dr. Lee Mundy for information about current opportunities.

 Extragalactic Astronomy Group

 The Maryland Extragalactic Observational Group utilizes optical, radio, and X-ray astronomy in an attempt to understand the origin, dynamics, and evolution of galaxies.
 Areas of faculty interest include Seyfert galaxies, low surface brightness galaxies, galaxy formation, black hole driven activity in galaxies, and starbursts in galaxies.
-For more information, contact Dr. Stacy McGaugh.
+For more information, contact Dr. Alberto Bolatto.

 Planetary Astronomy Group

 The Maryland Planetary Group seeks to understand the origin and evolution of the Solar System.
-Current projects include analysis of data from NASA's Deep Impact mission that collided with comet Tempel 1 in July, 2005, EPOXI (an extension of the Deep Impact mission to comet Hartley 2), the Dawn mission to asteroid Vesta and dwarf planet Ceres, Messenger's mission to Mercury, the Small Bodies Node of the Planetary Data Systems (an archive of solar system data), and dynamic modeling using cutting-edge parallel processing technology.
+Current projects include analysis of data from NASA's Deep Impact mission that collided with comet Tempel 1 in 2005, EPOXI (an extension of the Deep Impact mission to comet Hartley 2), the Dawn mission to asteroid Vesta and dwarf planet Ceres, the Messenger mission to Mercury, the Rosetta mission to comet 67P, the New Horizons mission to Pluto, the Small Bodies Node of the Planetary Data Systems (an archive of solar system data), and dynamic modeling using cutting-edge parallel processing technology.
 For more information, contact Dr. Doug Hamilton.

 Space and Plasma Physics Group